Configure a Data Source

 npc represents each source of information as a registered data source.
 To load performance data, configure the data sources.

-These procedures require the Administrator role:
+The following procedures require the Administrator role:

 Register a Data Source

-To view collected data on the
+To view collected data on

 Follow these steps: